- Admission Standards

 Deferred Application Decision Pending Additional Coursework

 Applicants are notified when action on an application has been deferred pending completion of courses that are prerequisite to graduate study in a chosen field.
-Applicants should notify the Office of Graduate Admissions in writing via email at firstname.lastname@example.org as soon as the prerequisites have been met.
+Applicants should notify their academic unit or program as soon as the prerequisites have been met.
 Applicants are responsible for furnishing unofficial transcripts confirming that prerequisite courses have been satisfactorily completed.
 Applicants have one academic year or less, dependent upon the program, to complete prerequisites.
 An admission decision cannot be made until these grades are received.

 NOTE: The above admission decisions (provisional, conditional, and deferred pending additional coursework) are utilized at the discretion of each academic unit.
 Applicants should refer to the admissions website of the academic unit to which they are applying for further clarification on the types of admissions decisions that are made for their program of interest.